bjadamson/BoomHS/README.md

   + bbk => kill the running game process (parses PID table, unstable).

 ## Game Information
-The game's name (atleast for now) is a place-holder, BoomHS.
-At one point I was thinking of calling it **Broken** but that's neither here/now.
-BoomHS from historical reasons.

 The concept is an online multi-player mmorpg/sandbox with multiple modes.
 One mode, the hard-core mode (or rogue-like mode) will contain perma death.